fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 ## Direct Connect

-* Provides a private connectio from an on-premises environment to tha AWS network
+* Provides a private connection from an on-premises environment to tha AWS network
 * Connection can be a 1 GB or 10 GB
     * Less 1 GB require customer to use Direct Connect provider
 * The customers extend their backbone network into the AWS Direct Connect provider's location, where a patch is available into the AWS network

 * Requirements
     * Connection Type
-        * Dedicated Conenctions: 1 Gbps or 10 Gbps.
+        * Dedicated Connections: 1 Gbps or 10 Gbps.
 Supports up to 50 Virtual interfaces (VIF)
         * Hosted connections: Sub 1 GB with AWS Direct connect partner at 50-500 Mbps, and 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps from select partners.
 A Hosted connection supports a single VIF
         * Hosted VIFS: Newer AWS partners are not allowed to provision Hosted VIFs because of the potential for over subscription, but some existing providers may still have this offering
     * Must use single-mode fiber with 1000 BASE-LX transceiver for 1 Gigabit Ethernet connection, or a 10GBase-LR transceiver for a 10 gigabit ethernet connection